Forth-Standard/forth200x/special-memory-access.md

 | `l`    | 32 bits | Long          |
 | `x`    | 64 bits | eXtended      |

+The `l`-prefixed words are not useful on systems with cell size <32 bits, and such systems are therefore expected not to implement them.
+Likewise for the `x`-prefixed words and cell sizes <64 bits.

-For the `w` prefex this proposal specifies the following set of words:
+For the `w` prefix this proposal specifies the following set of words:

 `w@` `w!` for unaligned 16-bit memory accesses; `w@` zero-extends.